A Day In Saugatuck Michigan

 Although our main reason for visiting Saugatuck was the breweries, I would say we fell in love with this town, and see why it receives such rave reviews and awards.
 In addition to the couple things we were able to do during our short visit, there is so much more to Saugatuck, Michigan.
 If you’re anywhere near the area, I highly suggest taking a look at what you can do on a summer day in Saugatuck Michigan.

-Be sure to also check out our Day Trip to South Haven, which is just south of Saugatuck.
+You may also like our Day Trip to South Haven, which is just south of Saugatuck.

 Saugatuck looks like such an adorable place to visit!
 I love the shops and other buildings in your pictures.
 The beer flights look fun, and the state park looks really peaceful.
 What a great place for all kinds of fun!